LewisProjects/RedditVideoMakerBot-website/docs/faq.md

 ## Index out of range tried all valid filters

-This happens when bot cant find any post that satisfy the codition try changing `min_comment` `max_comment` etc.
+This happens when bot can't find any post that satisfy the settings.
+Try changing `min_comment` or `max_comment`.

 ## main.py closing automatically